Cadry's Kitchen

 Vegan with a Vengeance

 I started incorporating sprouts into my stir-fries and fried rice, thanks to the classic cookbook, Vegan with a Vengeance by Isa Chandra Moskowitz.
-This vegan fried rice recipe comes from the tenth anniversary edition.

-The original VWAV was one of my first vegan cookbooks when I stopped eating animals.
 It was essential in helping me navigate a new meatless world (what is nutritional yeast?), as well as learn some timeless cooking skills like how to deglaze a pan or use spices to create the flavors of sausage.

 Back in 2015, Vegan with a Vengeance got a refresh with a new cover, lots of beautiful color photos, as well as simplified instructions & ingredients.

 There were also some new recipes added to the book, like the beautifully creamy and hearty chickpea and rice soup with a little kale.
-It’s so warming and homey.
-I eat it all winter long with crusty bread for dunking.

 Fresh basil in vegan fried rice.

-This Brussels sprouts vegan fried rice recipe is packed with flavor.
+This Brussels sprouts fried rice recipe is packed with flavor.
 It includes fresh cilantro, basil, scallions, garlic, and ginger.

 Unlike most vegan fried rice recipes, it is dotted with pine nuts, which is a fun change of pace, and of course, lightly charred Brussels sprouts.